ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 (Just check from the definition of adjoint that this is indeed equivalent to \eqref{nablastep}.)

 So, it is the adjoint to the derivative of $g^i$ that acts on the gradients!
-And as it is an adjoint, it acts “backwards” relative to the action of the derivative itself (and thus to the map $g^i$).
+And as it is an adjoint, it acts “backward” relative to the action of the derivative itself (and thus to the map $g^i$).
 So it solves the mystery of “backwardness” in backpropagation.
 Mathematically speaking, we are simply applying contravariant Hom-functor and it reverses all the arrows.
 That's it!

 {{< /spoiler >}}

-Now let's look how it works in the neural networks.
+Now let's look at how it works in the neural networks.

 ## Backpropagation in neural networks